Listeria virus P100: Treatment potential

-Listeriosis affects approximately 1,600 people each year, and within that group about 260 people will not survive.
+In the US, there are around 1600 Listerosis cases and 260 fatalities.
 Listeriosis is most commonly observed in immunocompromised, pregnant, elderly or young people.
 Listeria monocytogenes can grow on a variety of foods, such as cheese, meat, poultry, vegetables, and seafood.
 Listeria monocytogenes may even be detected on surfaces that have had contact with the previously mentioned foods.
 Listeria virus P100 has been shown to be generally stable under storage conditions.
 Listeria virus P100 is a key component to the food additive Listex P100, which has received GRAS (generally recognized as safe) status by the US food and drug administration and is currently approved for use in the European Union as well.
 PhageGuard is a company that developed an organic, FDA approved product to combat Listeria.
 The company prides themselves on not affecting the smell, texture or taste of the food they use their product on while eliminating Listeria monocytogenes.